 - For vitamin and mineral deficiencies, this surgery has the lowest risk

 Risks Of Gastric Banding:

 - It comes with weight loss is that slower and less of it early on than many other weight-loss surgeries

 - Patients have a higher percentage of not losing half of their excess body weight when compared to other procedures

 - There is a foreign device that must remain inside the body

-- Rarely, the band can slip or erode into the patient’s stomach
+- In rare occasions, the band can slip or erode into the patient’s stomach

 - The band can have mechanical problems, as can the tube or the port in rare cases

 - If the patient continues to overeat, it can cause the esophagus to dilate

 - There is a strict need for the patient to stay on a post-operative diet and to attend all follow-up visits